menu

 Demographics

 Rankin is an extremely ethnically-diverse borough.
 The people who call Rankin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rankin residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Rankin include Irish, Polish, Italian, German, and African.
+Rankin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.01% of the borough’s residents.
+Important ancestries of people in Rankin include Polish, Irish, German, Italian, and African.

 The most common language spoken in Rankin is English.
 Other important languages spoken here include Italian and Spanish.